dougeby/IntuneDocs/InTuneDocs/DeployUse/manage-alerts-in-microsoft-intune.md

 ---

 # Manage alerts in Microsoft Intune
-Use the **Alerts** workspace in the Intune admin console to assess the overall health of devices in your organization, and to identify problems.
+Use the **Alerts** workspace in the Intune admin console to assess the overall health of devices in your organization and to identify problems.

 ## View active alerts

+See general information and summary data about active alerts.

 #### To view active alerts